US air travel returns to normal after technology breakdown

 “Our immediate focus is technical — understanding exactly how this happened, why the redundancies and the backups that were build into the system were not able to prevent the level of disruption that we saw,” Buttigieg told reporters.

-The FAA did not immediately respond to questions about the damaged database.
+The FAA said late Thursday that a preliminary analysis showed the breakdown came after “a data file was damaged by personnel who failed to follow procedures.”

-The massive disruption was the latest black eye for the agency, which has traded blame with airlines over who is inconveniencing passengers more.
-Critics, including airline and tourism leaders, say the agency has been underfunded and needs to modernize its technology.
+The massive disruption was the latest black eye for the agency, which has traded blame with airlines over who has inconvenienced passengers more.
+Critics, including airline and tourism leaders, say agency technology is underfunded.

 “Investment is going to be required, no doubt,” American Airlines CEO Robert Isom told CNBC.
 “It’s going to be billions of dollars, and it’s not something that is done overnight.”